Visit help.sonatype.com for documentation on Nexus Repository version 3..

-Sometimes you'll receive 404 responses when trying to retrieve artifacts from a repository, but you know the artifact is present in Nexus Repository 2.
+You receive 404 responses when trying to retrieve artifacts from a repository, but you know the artifact is present in Nexus Repository.

-Artifacts may be in the NFC (not found cache).
-Nexus Repository 2 caches items that are not found in a repository for a period of time specified in the repository's configuration.
+Artifacts may be in the 'Not Found Cache' (NFC).
+Nexus Repository caches items that are not found in a repository for a period of time specified in the repository's configuration.
 This is done for performance reasons.
 Typical reasons for artifacts to be in NFC:

 - The repository is a proxy, and an attempt was made to retrieve the artifact before it was available on the remote

-- The user has manually restored artifacts into a hosted repository (retrieved them from Nexus Repository 2 trash, for instance).
+- The user has manually restored artifacts into a remote proxy hosted repository

-To clear the cache, have the user right-click on the repository and run "expire cache".
-Note that group repositories do not have an NFC cache, only repositories contained in groups.
+You can clear the cache by clicking 'Invalidate cache' on the repository's configuration page.
+Note that group repositories do not have an NFC cache, only proxy repositories contained in groups.

 - The hosted/proxy repository is not in the group repository.